-During the three months ended March 31, 2020, the Company purchased a total of 233,769 shares of Visteon common stock at an average price of \$67.87 for an aggregate purchase amount of \$16 million pursuant to an agreement with a third-party financial institution.
+During the first quarter of 2020, the Company purchased a total of 233,769 shares of Visteon common stock at an average price of \$67.87 for an aggregate purchase amount of \$16 million pursuant to an agreement with a third-party financial institution.

-As of March 31, 2020, \$364 million is available for additional share repurchases under the Board of Directors authorization which expires on December 31, 2020.
+As of June 30, 2020, \$364 million is available for additional share repurchases under the Board of Directors authorization which expires on December 31, 2020.
 The Company currently does not intend to repurchase additional shares.

-Non-Controlling Interests
+\Non-Controlling Interests\\